 - When you create the firedrill service group, in general use the same attribute values that you use in the application service group.
 The BlockDevice attribute of the Mount resource changes between the application service group and the firedrill service group.
-In the BlockDevice path, you must - append an fd to the disk group name portion, for example, /dev/vx/dsk/newdg1/newvol1 becomes /dev/vx/dsk/newdg1 fd/newvol1.
-See Figure 2-3 on page 39. shows the changes to resource values for the firedrill - Before commencing the fire drill, make sure that all the sites registered in the application DiskGroup are in ACTIVE state.
+In the BlockDevice path, you must append an \fd to the disk group name portion, for example, /dev/vx/dsk/newdg1/newvol1 becomes /dev/vx/dsk/newdg1\fd/newvol1.
+See Figure 2-3 on page 39. shows the changes to resource values for the firedrill service group; note that the Volume resource is not included. - Before commencing the fire drill, make sure that all the sites registered in the application DiskGroup are in ACTIVE state.